-How this relates to Brochure Printing Costs.
+How this relates to Brochure Printing Costs

 That means that they pay for design once.
 Once the design is right, they bring it into a DAM (digital asset management) system like Tweak and produce the local translations and cultural elements (like photos) that need to be changed to make the brochures relevant to the audience.
 From then on, the big coffee chain has some minor marketing or translation costs in an online application in the DAM system.

-Locally Owned Coffee Shops do not Enjoy the Same Economies of Scale.
+Locally Owned Coffee Shops do not Enjoy the Same Economies of Scale

 Even if it’s a small text change, it’s likely to cost a few hundred dollars.
 The designers have to retrieve the original files and find time to reacquaint themselves with the project.
 It usually takes a few rounds of proofs to achieve a result that leaves both parties happy.
 Is the owner really getting value for money?
 Is there a way to reduce the costs of the brochure?
-There are a few strategies that can help reduce brochure printing costs – both the initial cost and the ongoing costs.
+A few strategies can help reduce brochure printing costs – both the initial cost and the ongoing costs.

 Using Tweak to Reduce Brochure Printing Costs

-This may not seem like the ideal answer for some business owners, who may not favor the designs available or who feel the need for a professional designer to create something unique for their brand.
+This may not seem like the ideal answer for some business owners, who may not favor the designs available or feel the need for a professional designer to create something unique for their brand.
 But for them, there’s the option of using the kind of savings that the global coffee brand achieves.

 It’s called template thinking.
 In this case, the coffee shop owner will use a DAM just like their global competitor, but not one that costs $50,000 a year, but perhaps $1000 per annum to manage and create all of their design assets in a year, like Tweak.
-The owner briefs the designer about the brochure to be produced and thinks not just for this season or next, but the entire year and commissions templates for their coffee shop which can be used for multiple purposes throughout the year and can be adapted to include special offers with changing information and pricing.
+The owner briefs the designer about the brochure to be produced and thinks not just for this season or next, but the entire year and commissions templates for their coffee shop, which can be used for multiple purposes throughout the year and can be adapted to include special offers with changing information and pricing.